-CBT is called short for Cognitive Behavioral Therapy and is a form of psychotherapeutic intervention used by some psychologists.
+CBT Self-Help GuideCBT is called short for Cognitive Behavioral Therapy and is a form of psychotherapeutic intervention used by some psychologists.
 It incorporates aspects of meditation and is a great way to replace negative thoughts with positive ones.

 Four Hour Workweek BlogTim Ferriss provides a lot of very useful articles for those who want to get back in control.
 Tim is perhaps best known for his book The Four Hour Workweek, where he detailed a number of different methods he used to make more time for himself.
 This includes everything from reducing ‘communication overhead’ to strategically turning of the phone.

 Flow StatesAn in-depth guide to flow-states.
 Here you can learn how to improve your brain and performance by becoming completely engaged with what you’re doing at any given moment.

 Bookend Your Day: The Power of Morning and Evening RoutinesA fantastic tool for getting on top of things is to start using morning and evening routines.
 This way you will be starting a habit of forming routines.
 If you start and end your day with a routine, it won’t be long before you are using a routine for your entire day.

 Three Reasons To Keep A JournalJournaling is a great way to reflect on your life and to give yourself some quiet downtime at the end of your day.
 It is also a great reference that you can use to chart your progress or even for future generations to read!

 Tools and Products

 The 4-Hour Workweek ToolsThis is a list of tools from Tim.
 Many of these are very helpful for enhancing calm and focus.

 HeadspaceThe headspace app is available for Apple iOS Devices and Android Devices.
 It is worth checking out if you want to get started with meditation.
 It includes a number of short little introductory sessions for free.
 You’ll have to pay for the more advanced stages, but there’s nothing stopping you from using the first few then quitting.

 Guided Meditation for Detachment From Over-ThinkingThere is no shortage of videos on YouTube that can help you to practice meditation.
 This is simply one of many.
 However, it’s a very good one, and a good place to start.
 This is a 40-minute meditation that can help you to understand the benefits of meditation and leave behind some of those unnecessary worries.

 Hand DynamometerA hand dynamometer (Roughly $30 on Amazon) is a device you can use to test your hand/grip strength.
 This is an interesting metric in its own right, but what’s more impressive is that you can use this to test your recovery rate (see how here).
 That’s because grip strength roughly correlates with your testosterone:cortisol ratio first thing in the morning.
 However, a less expensive, yet still effective, option is to simply test your grip on a digital bathroom floor scale.
 Simply pick up the scale and squeeze to see how much weight your grip produces.

 JuicerA juicer is something you should definitely consider investing in if you want to boost your health and mood.
 We’ve discussed in the book how you can improve your mood by getting more of the right nutrition, and a juicer is a fantastic way to do that.
 There are many juicers out there and you could always simply use a blender.
 A Magic Bullet is better.
 However, the best option is the Nutri Ninja.
 This juicer blends in a matter of seconds. and is completely versatile for food processing, drinks, smoothies, you name it!

 Heart rate MonitorThere are numerous benefits to having a heart rate monitor.
 One thing that is particularly useful about one of these is that you can use it to monitor stress as a form of ‘biofeedback’.
 You can also use it to monitor your recovery rate (see how here).
 Heart rate monitors vary in price.
 Check them out on Amazon to find one that works for you.

 MindWave from NeuroSkyThis is an ‘EEG’ headset.
 The idea of this is to allow you to use your brainwaves to power apps and also to measure your own concentration, focus, and calm.
 An EEG, or electroencephalograph, is a tool that GP’s and psychologists can use to measure brainwaves.
 Now it is available commercially, for the first time, and is definitely worth looking into.
 They are roughly $80 on Amazon.

-Lumie is an alarm clock that will wake you with natural light instead of an annoying alarm.
+Lumie ClockLumie is an alarm clock that will wake you with natural light instead of an annoying alarm.
 This way you will feel more refreshed after waking up.
 In addition, you will be more apt to wake up because your body will be more sensitive to light than a sound, to which you can become accustomed.
 Lumie clocks are not cheap, average of $100 on Amazon.
 However, if you are always tired, it would be worth the investment.